-There are far fewer vaccines available to cats compared to dogs.
-We will discuss three of the most common vaccines given.
+We will discuss three of the most common vaccines given to cats.
 Two of these are considered core vaccines, and the other one is specifically for at-risk cats.

 The rabies vaccine is given to kittens between 12-16 weeks of age.
-The first vaccine is good for one year, and each booster is good for either one or three years thereafter depending on the label.
+The first vaccine is good for one year, and each booster is good for either one or three years thereafter depending on the label and state laws.
 This disease is the same in cats as we see in dogs.
 It is transmitted through the saliva of an affected animal and results in severe neurological disease leading to death.

 The FeLV vaccine is the most common non-core vaccine we consider for cats.
 It can be given to kittens or adults, but it must be boostered 3 weeks after.
-It is only given to cats who are outdoors and considered high risk.
-Cats should test negative for FeLV prior to receiving their first vaccination because if they test positive, there is no need for the vaccine.
+It is only given to at-risk cats.
 Read more about FeLV in cats here!